nishiratavo/Drone_vision/README.md

 # Drone Vision

 AR.Drone camera based tracking.
-In the actual phase it has 3 modes, a green laser pointer tracking, which can use any of the two cameras, and a led strip follower with the bottom camera (like a line follower robot, but with a drone).
+In the actual phase it has 4 modes, a green laser pointer tracking, which can use any of the two cameras, a led strip follower with the bottom camera (like a line follower robot, but with a drone), and a path follower with user defined paths.

 ## Getting Started